-Fall is just around the calendar corner and for many people it’s a time of year that signals the start of Oregon’s fall hunting seasons.
+Fall is just around the calendar corner, and for many people it’s a time of year that signals the start of Oregon’s fall hunting season.
 I recently joined two groups of hunters trying their hands at special pheasant hunts designed just for them across some of Oregon’s premier wildlife areas.

-It’s mid-September and a time when most folks are just beginning their days, but Greg Gittins, his fifteen year old son, Joe Gittins, and their friends had been burning up daylight for hours.
+It’s mid-September, and a time when most folks are just beginning their days.
+But Greg Gittins, his 15-year-old son, Joe Gittins, and their friends had been burning up daylight for hours.
 They had hiked and hunted for miles across Fern Ridge Wildlife Area’s tall grass and corn fields.

-Greg told me with a chuckle that he and his son had been looking forward to the day for weeks: “Joe popped up at 6:00 this morning and he never has that kind of energy so early in the morning.
-This hunting event helps him develop desire and interest in the outdoors and it’s also something we can do as a father-son activity.”
+Greg told me with a chuckle that he and his son had been looking forward to the day for weeks: “Joe popped up at six o’clock this morning, and he never has that kind of energy so early in the morning.
+This hunting event helps him develop desire and interest in the outdoors, and it’s also something we can do as a father-son activity.”

-The unique program offers youngsters who have completed their ODFW Hunter Safety Education course an exclusive day of pheasant hunting – just for them.
-Each youth hunter must be accompanied by an adult who acts as the mentor for the day-long event.
-“It’s all about letting the boys be outdoors, be active and have fun and maybe have several opportunities to get birds too,” noted the elder Gittins.
+The unique program offers youngsters who have completed their ODFW Hunter Safety Education course an exclusive day of pheasant hunting, just for them.
+Each youth hunter must be accompanied by an adult who acts as a mentor for the day-long event.
+“It’s all about letting the boys be outdoors, be active and have fun and maybe have several opportunities to get birds, too,” noted the elder Gittins.

-Safety is a must on the ODFW Youth Hunts too.
+Safety is a must on the ODFW Youth Hunts.
 In fact, the agency provides everything young hunters might need.
-“We provide all of the safety gear; hunter orange vests, caps and shooting glasses at our events,” said Kevin Roth, Assistant Manager of the state wildlife area.
-“The youngsters should wear solid walking shoes or boots, plus wear heavier clothing that will protect him from wet grass – especially in the morning.”
+“We provide all of the safety gear: hunter orange vests, caps and shooting glasses at our events,” said Kevin Roth, assistant manager of the state wildlife area.
+“The youngsters should wear solid walking shoes or boots, plus wear heavier clothing that will protect them from wet grass – especially in the morning.”

 I also learned that there are many other ODFW-sponsored Outdoor Clinics – not only for youth hunters, but for women too.